 What’s my budget?

-Before you start imagining the bathroom of your dreams, sit down and work out a realistic furniture budget to avoid spending more than you can afford.
+Before you start shopping in your mind, sit down and work out a realistic furniture budget to avoid spending more than you can afford.
 We all have a certain “look” we’re going for and specific items we’d love to include, but sometimes it’s simply not possible to justify the cost for some expensive items.

 Using a 0% interest credit card allows you the convenience of purchasing new bathroom furnture without paying any additional interest as long as you pay back what you’ve spent within the promotional period.